ntodd/Monkeybot/README.md

     /weather 46845

+General Listeners
+---

 Comment whenever someone mentions the word "GEM" [case-insensitive]

-    /speaks the phrase "Oooooh shiny!!!          #Monkeybot_has_ADD"
+    /speaks the phrase "Oooooh shiny!!!"

+Comment whenever someone mentions the word "FORT WAYNE" [case-insensitive]

+    /speaks the phrase "Fort Wayne FTW!"

+Comment whenever someone mentions the word "MOM" [case-insensitive]

+    /speaks the phrase "Hey now, no reason to drag someone's mom into this."

 To do list
 ===